hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 > Model contributors: [**Geremie Yeo**](https://www.linkedin.com/in/geremie-yeo/), [**Kelvin Soh**](https://www.linkedin.com/in/kelvin-soh/), **[Raja Biswas](https://www.linkedin.com/in/raja-biswas/)**, **[Chan Kha Vu](https://hav4ik.github.io/about/)**, [**Udbhav Bamba**](https://ubamba98.github.io).
 > *Our team are just enthusiasts doing things outside of our full-time jobs (unrelated to LLMs or Reasoning) and other commitments in life.
 Cloud compute costs are entirely self-funded.*

 {{< figure src="cover.png" caption="Majority voting accuracy (Maj@32) on the uncontaminated AIME 2025 Math Olympiad, comparing our models to the DeepSeek-R1-Distill baselines.
-See the 'Evaluations' section for details on how this chart was generated." invertible="false" >}}
+See the 'Evaluations' section for details on how this click-baity chart was produced." invertible="false" >}}

-This blog post is a more personal and extended version of [our team’s short write-up on Kaggle](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496).
+This blog post is a more personal and extended version of [our team’s short write-up](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/573496), with a stronger focus on what I’ve learned through the process.
 Here, you’ll find the kinds of details that rarely make it into polished papers or tech reports &mdash; system design, failed experiments, engineering details, and other discussions.
 You’ll also notice some awkward switches between “we” and “I” as I alternate between describing team efforts and my own experiments and thoughts.

 -------------------